 NSAIDs are the most common medication prescribed in the U.S. and they are the primary medication used for inflammatory conditions such as arthritis.

-They may reduce symptoms, but they do not treat the underlying disease itself.
+They may reduce symptoms and headaches, but they do not treat the underlying disease itself.

 It is best to find other remedies - reducing toxins is key, dietary changes, herbs or anti-inflammatory supplements , that treat the problem.
 If you inhibit the symptoms the condition can worsen over time.